Shen-Lab/DeepAffinity/README.md

 	* Joint attention mechanism
 	* Graph convolution neural network (GCNN) with separate attention mechanism

+## Note:
+We recommend referring to PubChem for canonical SMILES for compounds.

 ## Citation:
 If you find the code useful for your research, please consider citing our paper:
 ```